Minar-e-Pakistan: Construction

 On 23 March 1960, the foundation stone of the tower was laid by Akhter Husain, the then–governor of West Pakistan.
-The construction of the tower took eight years, and was completed on 22 March 1968 at an estimated cost of seven million Pakistani rupees.
+The construction of the tower took eight years and was completed on 22 March 1968 at an estimated cost of seven million Pakistani rupees.
 The money was collected by imposing an additional tax on cinema and horse racing tickets at the demand of the governor.

 Mian Abdul Khaliq was assigned as the main contractor for the project.
-Mukhtar Masood, a well-known writer and the then–deputy commissioner of Lahore, was one of the members who undertook important role for the completion of the project.
+Mukhtar Masood, a well-known writer and the then–deputy commissioner of Lahore, was one of the members who undertook an important role for the completion of the project.

 Design

 The monument sits atop a plinth.

 The tower reflects a blend of Mughal, Islamic and modern architecture.
-The tower was designed and supervised by, Nasreddin Murat-Khan, a Russian-born Pakistani architect and civil engineer.
+The tower was designed and supervised by Nasreddin Murat-Khan, a Russian-born Pakistani architect and civil engineer.

 The tower stands on a five-pointed star-shaped platform that is enclosed by two crescent-shaped pools facing each other.
 One crescent pool is lined with red marble, the other is lined with green marble.
 The lower portion of the tower itself is shaped into a flower.
 The area surrounding the monument is covered with flowers.